 - The globalEDGE Shows & Events section lists various trade shows and events.
 All events can be filtered to show global, country specific or regional specific trade events.

-- The Export.Gov trade events section helps U.S exporters to network and promote their company.
+- The Export.Gov trade events section helps U.S exporters network and promote their company.
 There is also a searchable trade list that includes all official trade missions and events sponsored by the International Trade Administration of the U.S. Department of Commerce.
 Users are able to search the trade list by country, state, industry, event type and date.

-The first step to researching a particular industry or product is to determine the appropriate classification.
+The first step in researching a particular industry or product is to determine the appropriate classification.
 This will allow you to search market research databases for your product or industry, based on a standardized classification system.
 Two distinct systems have been created to standardize the classifications of products and industries within and across multiple countries that do business with the United States:

 - The North American Industry Classification System (NAICS) is the standardized system for industry categorization.
 On the NAICS page, enter a keyword in the NAICS search box to retrieve a list of possible industries for your business.
 From this list, you may select the industry that most closely describes your business, and click on that industry’s NAICS code for a more detailed description.